-Our Florida real estate lawyer have the necessary software for clients and for all the parties to the closing to use.
+Our Florida real estate lawyers have the necessary software for clients and for all the parties to the closing to use.
 At Lulich Attorneys and Consultants, we’ve pre-determined which software works best for the needs of our clients.
-We’ve trained our staff on the proper usage.
+We’ve trained our staff on proper usage.

 Typically, the digital part of the closing requires several key parts

-- Videoconferencing software, such as FaceTime, so that the identity of the parties can be verified and so that the parties can interact with other at the same time.
+- Videoconferencing software, such as FaceTime, so that the identity of the parties can be verified and so that the parties can interact with others at the same time.

 - A software process to allow the notary to see that the buyers and sellers are signing their documents and so that the notary can also notarize the necessary items.
 Generally, the notary is present during the e-closing.